ImmyGarth01/A00025521---OSJournal-/Phase-2/phase-2.md

 **Remote Monitoring Methodology:**
 As a part of the project dual system requirement, the Ubunutu servers will be monitored remotely throught the workstation (my laptop) via the SSH (Safe shell)
-This will be done utilising the Command Line terminal in which certain commands can be used to monitor different aspects of the system such as its storage and processing usuage
+This will be done utilising the Command Line terminal in which certain commands can be used to monitor different aspects of the system such as its storage and processing usuage.

+Examples include:
+top / htop → CPU and process monitoring

+free -h → RAM usage

+df -h → disk usage

+ip addr → network interface and IP status

 **Testing Approach:**